 It felt like I was in Afghanistan a long time or at least it felt like a long time.
-The weird thing was that I spent four months in training and almost nine months deployed, but the longest part of the deployment was the four months of training.
-It seemed like everyday dragged on culminating toward the final day we would leave and go to Afghanistan.
+The weird thing was that I spent four months in training and almost nine months deployed, but the longest part of the deployment was the four long months of training preparing for war.
+It seemed like everyday dragged on.
+Culminating toward the final day we would leave and go to Afghanistan.

-Luckily, we had breaks for Thanksgiving and Christmas, but the time we were stuck at Camp Atterbury, Indiana preparing for war.
+Luckily, we had breaks for Thanksgiving and Christmas.
+But the time we were stuck at Camp Atterbury, Indiana preparing for war.
 It was as if we were stuck in a place where everything went in slow motion, especially time.
 We trained on situations to help prepare us for our time in Afghanistan.
-Some of the training was useful, other training was a waste of time.
+Some of the training was useful.
+Lots of the training felt like a waste of time.
 I guess overall we learned what we needed to learn.
 We all survived our time in Afghanistan and I think that was the ultimate goal.

 My parents and husband came to see me before I left.
 My parents met up with distant cousins from Indiana who took them all over Indianapolis, but I bet if you asked my dad what the best part was he might tell you it was making snow angels.

 See all my 31 Days…Military Life